steviegt6/terraclient/README.md

 (Note that this list is ever-expanding and not always complete)
 - Godmode.
-- Journey character access bypassing (does not work in some server, especially the ones with multiple worlds linked together).
+- Journey character access bypassing (does not work in some servers, namely ones with multiple worlds linked together).
 - Fullbright.
-  - \+ options for slightly better fullbright performance.
+  - Plus options for slightly better fullbright performance.
 - Map teleportation.
 - Journey Mode spoofing.
-  - (Gives your character access to all Journey mode features like research, even on servers.
-This does not make the server register you has a Journey mode character, though.)
+  - Gives your character access to all Journey Mode features like research, even on servers.
+This does not make the server register that you have a Journey Mode character, though.
 - Player ESP using multiplayer nameplates.
   - Extra info option as well.
-    - Displays yourself as well.
 - Forced wide-screen scaling removal and forced main-menu UI scaling removal.
 - Forced PvP/team-switching cooldown removal (does not work in TShock servers).
 - The ability to switch between actual player difficulties (saves the file as well).
-- The ability to unlock all Journey mode items in the item spawning UI (requires rejoining the world/server).
+- The ability to unlock all Journey Mode items in the item spawning UI (requires rejoining the world/server).
 - The ability to unlock all bestiary entries (requires re-opening the UI).
-  - Furthermore, added a "Spawn" button to spawn any NPC on the bestiary. (does not work in TShock servers).
+  - Furthermore, added a "Spawn" button to spawn any NPC on the bestiary (does not work on TShock servers).
-    - There is also a list of all buff immunities.
 - The ability to regenerate your UUID from the main menu.
-- Chat command system (W.I.P.).
+- Chat command system (W.I.P., functions).
 - Infinite chest reach cheat.
 - Player bank (i.e. piggy, safe, etc.) cycling from the inventory.
 Requires the aforementioned infinite chest reach cheat to work.
 - Deprecated item support.